gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 implied models) are set
 up as "straw men" with every interest in rejecting them even though we assume they are true to be able to assess the evidence $\underline{\text{against them}}$.
-Consider the original study design here, the pictures were randomly assigned to the subjects.
+Consider the original study design here, the outfits were randomly assigned to the rides.
 If the null hypothesis were true, then we would have no difference in the population means of the groups.
-And this would apply if we had done a different random assignment \index{random assignment} of the pictures to the subjects.
-So let's try this: assume that the null hypothesis is true and randomly re-assign the treatments (pictures) to the observations that were obtained.
-In other words, keep the sentences (*Years*) the same and shuffle the group labels randomly.
+And this would apply if we had done a different random assignment \index{random assignment} of the outfits.
+So let's try this: assume that the null hypothesis is true and randomly re-assign the treatments (outfits) to the observations that were obtained.
+In other words, keep the *Distance* results the same and shuffle the group labels randomly.
 The technical term for this is doing a ***permutation*** \index{permutation} (a random shuffling of a grouping variable relative to the observed responses).
-If the null is true and the means in the two groups are the same, then we should be able to re-shuffle the groups to the observed sentences (*Years*) and get results similar to those we actually observed.
+If the null is true and the means in the two groups are the same, then we should be able to re-shuffle the groups to the observed *Distance* values and get results similar to those we actually observed.
 If the null is false and the means are really different in the two groups, then what we observed should differ from what we get under other random permutations.
 The differences between the two groups should be